connergroth/Strim/README.md

 - Correct any inconsistencies
 - Ensure accurate running data

+## 🔧 How It Works
+1. Connect your Strava account
+2. Select the activity you want to trim
+3. Adjust the distance and trim time
+4. Strim automatically updates your Strava activity

 ## 🚀 Key Features
 - Automatically fetches recent Strava activities
 - Selectively edit and trim activities